Usage

 --format <format> | Output format: agents or skills | agents |

---best-effort | Generate even with missing data (mark as TODO) | - |
+--best-effort | Generate even with missing data and mark gaps as TODO | - |

 --json | Output result as JSON instead of writing files | - |